FCzajkowski/NimbleDB/README.md

 > [!IMPORTANT]
 > Project is still in early development, there might be some issues.
 If any accure, please **create new issue**

+>[!WARNING]
+> Developer team behind NimbleDB does not take any responsibility for data leak's etc.
 ## Table of Contents

 - [Overview](#overview)